 “A tributary of the Deschutes, the Metolius is unique and intimate.
 It reminds me of the photos of rivers you see in the vintage fly-fishing books — like the books you find in Powell’s covered in dust.
 It’s a classic gentleman’s river.”

-Clackamas River in Greater Portland
+Clackamas River in Portland Region

 “I fish at the Clackamas a lot when I’m pressed for time or can’t travel far from Portland.
 I usually go to Milo McIver State Park, as it has great access to the river.
 Even though it’s so close to the city, you feel like you’re out in the wild.”